bbelderbos/stripe-example/README.md

 5. Define what kicks off the Flask app: `echo "web: gunicorn server.server:app" > Procfile`

 6. Deploy: `git push heroku master`

+## Customize it

+You can customize the front-end by editing `client/index.html` and `client/css/global.css`.